 - Reduce glare in a reflective environment

-- Take pictures that can see into water
+- Take pictures that can see into the water

 - Increase resolution in telephotography by reducing haze